Status: Approved

 E&S Category: A

-Project Details: The project aims to establish Manadalika as a new tourism destination on the island of Lombok as part of the “10 New Balis” strategy.
+Project Details: The project aims to develop sustainable core infrastructure for a new tourism destination in Mandalika, Lombok as part of the “10 New Balis” strategy.
+Focused on Phase I (2019–2023), it includes the construction of essential infrastructure within Mandalika and improvements in nearby communities

 Living conditions in resettlement areas are poor, with inadequate access to basic necessities like drinking water.
 The project’s resettlement framework downplays forced displacement and excludes many from compensation by restricting eligibility to formal landowners.
 Women face increased unpaid care responsibilities and financial strain due to disrupted livelihoods and limited support.